College campus with students

 LMS Integration Some platforms offer integrations Not included.
 General-purpose AI.

 Cloud estimates based on educational pricing of $20-$100/user/month.
 Many cloud AI platforms offer educational discounts but still process student data on commercial infrastructure.
 Island Mountain electricity estimate assumes 1.5-2.5 kW average draw at $0.12/kWh.
-For research-intensive workloads, the NVIDIA H200 for research tier offers 141GB HBM3e memory per GPU at $350,000-$400,000.
+Draw depends entirely on the configuration, which is why site electrical readiness gets scoped with your facilities people before anything is ordered.

 Honest Limitations